Finance calculator

 Is final value the same as profit?

-No. Final value is the ending amount.
-Profit is the final value minus the original investment cost.
+No. This calculator treats final value as the ending amount.
+Profit is calculated by subtracting the original investment cost from that ending value.

 Does ROI include time?